 All of the standing committees required by the Faculty Bylaws are operational and include representation from faculty, chairs, and administration based on background, expertise, and jurisdiction.
 Most have been functioning for 12-18 months and are adjusting their membership and functions to the degree allowed by the bylaws.
-If a committee cannot function efficiently under the current bylaws, a bylaw amendment can be proposed.
-Standing committees typically report to either the Faculty Council or the Academic Council.
+If a committee cannot function efficiently under the current bylaws, a bylaw amendment can be proposed and evaluated through the described process.
+These standing committees report to either the Faculty Council or the Academic Council.